t-kovalskii/ECommercePlatform/README.md

 # E-commerce platform

-This is a simple e-commerce platform built on top of microservices, which uses domain driven design, event-driven architecture and tracing.
+This is a simple e-commerce platform built on a microservices architecture, using domain-driven design, onion architecture, event-driven principles, and tracing.